 Choghazanbil consists of two words; Chogha means hill and Zanbil means a basket made of weeds used in the past.
 This name was given to the place by local people of the region, because this massive Ziggurat looked like an upside-down basket when it was buried under the soil.

-Choghazanbil architecture
+Choghazanbil Architecture

 Archaeological site of Chogazanbil consists of a huge ziggurat or temple built by Elamite King Untash Napirisha (c.1265–c.
 1245 BCEto fulfill the function of being the holy temple of god Inshushinak (Protective God of Susa) around 1250 BC.
-The ziggurat is a huge multiple-story monument whose floors are all built individually on the ground with different heights.
+The temple is a huge multiple-story monument whose floors are all built individually on the ground with different heights.
 The ground floor is a square of 103 x 103 m.

 The Choghazenbil area is enclosed by a huge surrounding wall.
 Another inner wall encompasses the central building making an enclosure of about 400 * 400 m as a yard around the building.
 There used to be seven gates that connect the courtyards with the surrounding area of the ziggurat.

-The main building of Chogazenbil ziggurat had originally five floors, that two of which have been destroyed.
+The main building of Chogazenbil had originally five floors, that two of which have been destroyed.
 The main entrance in the south part of the complex has decorative bricks with colorful blue and white glaze and decorative motifs.
 The name of the founder, the Elamite King Untash Gal is inscripted on them in the Elamite cuneiform script along with Inshushinak, the great Elamite god.

 The Sacrifice Platform: Around the temple, on the courtyard floor are two circular cut platforms, with unknown function.
 Some archeologists have considered them as altars, and others related them to astronomy and the sundial.
 But the prominent theory mentions them as Sacrifice platforms.